ahollenbach/GesturalMusic/Other/Gestures.md

-## 0 - MIDI Pitched instrument/“soprano”
+## Partition 0: MIDI Pitched instrument/“soprano”

 ### RightHand
-**noteOn message** Send a noteOn message when the velocity switches directions.
-Previous velocity can also be used for noteVelocity.
+**noteOn** - Send a noteOn message when the velocity switches directions.

+**velocity** - Previous velocity can be used for noteVelocity.

-Note length, filters, etc. based on where you do it: x y & z directions all map to different filter envelopes.
+**Note length, filters, etc.** - based on where you do it: x y & z directions all map to different filter envelopes.

-It’d be cool if the effect ended up looking like stirring a pot of funky sounds
+*It’d be cool if the effect ended up looking like stirring a pot of funky sounds*

 ### LeftHand
-Pitch - (x-axis/body relative: shoulder to arm fully extended, y controls octave)
+**pitch: semitones** - x-axis/body relative: shoulder to arm fully extended

+**pitch: octaves** - three octaves, controlled by y-axis.
+Above/around head is upper octave, middle octave is shoulder height, lower octave is chest area.

+**Playing specific notes**

-Open palm - white piano keys (c, d, e, f, g, a, b)
+>*White piano keys (c, d, e, f, g, a, b)* - Open palm, facing camera (custom detection code required)

-Fist - black piano keys (c#, eb, f#, g#, bb)
+>*Black piano keys (c#, eb, f#, g#, bb)* - Closed fist

-3 octaves?

-Global volume: control with 2 fingers out (lasso) on the y-axis
+**Global volume** - Control with 2 fingers out (lasso) on the y-axis

-## 1 - BEATS
+## Partition 1: BEATS

 ### RightHand
 RH open below mid point, sends message to activate drum

 visually like hitting a literal drum

 ### LeftHand
 Toggles between drum instruments?
 (Kick, hi hat, snare, etc)

 I would LOVE IT if this could be a LeftHand punch to the side, or maybe a swing of the left arm?

-## 2 - BASS MIDI Pitched instrument
+## Partition 2: BASS MIDI Pitched instrument

-Same controls as the 0 quadrant, but using a different instrument track in Ableton
+Same controls as the 0th partition, but using a different instrument track in Ableton

-## 3 GRANULATOR
+## Partition 3: GRANULATOR

 This is my greatest dream: